-An eyelid twitch, also known as eye twitch, is a very common eye condition.
-It is a repetitive, involuntary spasm of the eyelid muscles, in the anatomy of the eye.
-A twitch usually occurs in the upper eyelid, but it can occur in both, upper as well as lower eyelids.
+An eye muscle or eyelid spasm or movement you can’t control is known as eye twitch that’s a very common eye condition.
+It is a repetitive, involuntary spasm of the eyelid muscles in the anatomy of the eye.
+A twitch usually occurs in the upper eyelid, but sometimes it occurs in both upper and lower eyelids.

 Causes of Eyelid Twitch